apache/druid/docs/content/ingestion/tasks.md

 }
 ```

-This compaction task merges _all segments_ of the interval `2017-01-01/2018-01-01`.
+This compaction task merges _all segments_ of the interval `2017-01-01/2018-01-01` into a _single segment_.

-A compaction task internally generates an indexTask spec for performing compaction work with some fixed parameters.
+A compaction task internally generates an `index` task spec for performing compaction work with some fixed parameters.
 For example, its `firehose` is always the [ingestSegmentSpec](./firehose.html) and `dimensionsSpec` and `metricsSpec`
 always include all dimensions and metrics of the input segments.

+Note that the output segment is rolled up only when `rollup` is set for all input segments.
-Note that all input segments should have the same `queryGranularity` and `rollup`.
-See [Segment Metadata Queries](../querying/segmentmetadataquery.html#analysistypes) for more details.
+See [Segment Metadata Queries](../querying/segmentmetadataquery.html#analysistypes) for more details about `rollup`.

 Segment Destroying Tasks
 ------------------------